Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 # Suricata IDS/IPS Setup on pfSense

 A comprehensive, step-by-step guide to installing and configuring **Suricata** as an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) on **pfSense**.
-This lab demonstrates how to detect and block network threats — including unauthorized Nmap scans — from an external Kali Linux machine targeting an internal Ubuntu machine.
+This lab demonstrates how to detect and block network threats including unauthorized Nmap scans from an external Kali Linux machine targeting an internal Ubuntu machine.

-- An **Intrusion Detection System (IDS)** — passively monitors network traffic and generates alerts when suspicious activity is detected, without blocking anything.
+- An **Intrusion Detection System (IDS)** :passively monitors network traffic and generates alerts when suspicious activity is detected, without blocking anything.
-- An **Intrusion Prevention System (IPS)** — actively monitors and **blocks** malicious traffic in real time before it reaches its destination.
+- An **Intrusion Prevention System (IPS)** :actively monitors and **blocks** malicious traffic in real time before it reaches its destination.
-- A **Network Security Monitor** — logs all network activity for forensic analysis.
+- A **Network Security Monitor** :logs all network activity for forensic analysis.

 Suricata uses **signature-based detection**, meaning it compares network traffic against a database of known attack patterns (rules).
 When traffic matches a rule, Suricata either alerts or blocks depending on how it is configured.